Chart Color Schemes

 Population

-Population growth drivers in Gordon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Gordon are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on AreaSearch's analysis, Gordon Vic.'s population is around 6,653 as of Aug 2025.
-This reflects an increase of 281 people (4.4%) since the 2021 Census, which reported a population of 6,372 people.
-The change is inferred from the estimated resident population of 6,537 from the ABS as of June 2024 and an additional 126 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7.8 persons per square kilometer.
-Over the past decade, Gordon has demonstrated resilient growth patterns with a 1.5% compound annual growth rate, outpacing the SA3 area.
-Population growth for the area was primarily driven by natural growth that contributed approximately 74.3% of overall population gains during recent periods.
+Gordon's population, as of November 2025, is approximately 6,695 people.
+This figure represents an increase of 323 individuals since the 2021 Census, which recorded a population of 6,372 people.
+The increase is inferred from the estimated resident population of 6,536 as of June 2024 and an additional 142 validated new addresses since the Census date.
+This results in a population density ratio of 7.9 persons per square kilometer.
+Over the past decade, Gordon has exhibited resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA3 area.
+Natural growth contributed approximately 74.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, projections indicate a decline in overall population, with the area's population expected to decline by 34 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to increase by 203 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Projections indicate a decline in overall population over this period, with Gordon's population expected to decrease by 34 persons by 2041.
+However, growth is anticipated within specific age cohorts, notably the 25 to 34 age group, which is projected to increase by 203 people.

 Frequently Asked Questions - Population